TricolorHen061/bwbdocs/docs/premium.rst

 - Automod Integration (users are striked when automod is triggered)
 - (COMING SOON) Scan for blacklisted items in images

-If you'd like to subscribe to premium, click here, click `here
+If you'd like to subscribe to premium, click `here
 <https://www.patreon.com/badwordblocker/membership>`_.